javascript-obfuscator/webpack-obfuscator/README.md

 ### Installation

+This plugin requires Webpack@5.
+If you depend on Webpack@4, please use [version 2](https://github.com/javascript-obfuscator/webpack-obfuscator/tree/2.6.0) of the plugin.

-Install the package with NPM and add it to your devDependencies:
+Install the plugin with NPM and add it to your devDependencies:

 `npm install --save-dev javascript-obfuscator webpack-obfuscator`